CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/WeaponCombatSkills.md

 ## Optional: Hardcore Weapon Combat Skills

 If you feel that the normal weapon combat skills are too broad, and you are instead looking for more granular skills, you may instead choose to use sub-categories within the Weapons as your Weapons Class Combat Skills.
 For instance, instead of gaining "Crossbow" as a Weapons Class Combat Skill, a character would instead gain "Hand Crossbow".

+Starting with the weapon skill your character currently possesses, each horizontal (right and left on the table) or vertical (up and down on the table) jump is -1 reduction to the skill you've moved to.
+When moving horizontally within a Size type, you may loop around the other side of the table as if it were right beside it.

 ### Hardcore Melee Weapon Combat Skill Transfer